facebookresearch/BinauralSpeechSynthesis/README.md

 ### Evaluation

 The evaluation can be started by running the `evaluate.py` script.
 Make sure to pass the correct command line arguments:
-* `--dataset_directory`: the path to the directory containing the test data, i.e. `/your/downloaded/dataset/path/testset`\
+* `--dataset_directory`: the path to the directory containing the test data, i.e. `/your/downloaded/dataset/path/testset`
-* `--model_file`" the path to the model you want to evaluate, will usually be located in the `artifacts_dir` used in the training script.
+* `--model_file`: the path to the model you want to evaluate, will usually be located in the `artifacts_dir` used in the training script.
 * `--artifacts_directory`: the generated binaural audio of each test sequence will be saved to this directory.

 ## License

-The code and dataset are release under [CC-NC 4.0 International license](https://github.com/facebookresearch/BinauralSpeechSynthesis/blob/main/LICENSE).
+The code and dataset are released under [CC-NC 4.0 International license](https://github.com/facebookresearch/BinauralSpeechSynthesis/blob/main/LICENSE).